kivy/kivy/doc/sources/installation/installation-windows.rst

 Alternative install of a nightly wheel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Every day we create a snapshot wheel of the current development version of Kivy ('Nightly wheel').
+Every day we create a snapshot wheel of the current development version of Kivy ('nightly wheel').
 The development version is located in the master branch of the `Kivy Github repository <https://github.com/kivy/kivy>`_.

 Opposed to the last *stable* release (which we discussed in the previous section), nightly wheels contain all the latest changes to Kivy, including experimental fixes.
 For installation instructions, see :ref:`install-win-dist`.
 See also :ref:`dev-install-win`.